DelazJ/QGIS-Documentation/docs/training_manual/forestry/map_georeferencing.rst

 In the next lesson, you will digitize the forest stands in your map as polygons and add the inventory data to them.

-..
-Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.
-   If you need to create a new substitution manually, please add it also to the substitutions.txt file in the source folder.

-.. |checkbox| image:: /static/common/checkbox.png
-   :width: 1.3em
-.. |georefRun| image:: /static/common/mGeorefRun.png
-   :width: 1.5em
-.. |setProjection| image:: /static/common/mActionSetProjection.png
-   :width: 1.5em